luismu78/udacity-dend-data-warehousing/README.md

 In order to spin up a redshift cluster, we need the following;

 * To create an IAM role and policy for the redshift cluster to inherit
-* To create a security group for redshift, such that the redshift port can be accessed
 * To create the redshift cluster given a particular configuration.

 To spin down the redshift cluster, we wish to remove the above mentioned.